Goran-n/modern-saas-stack/MIDDAY_FINANCIAL_MODEL_ANALYSIS.md

 Midday has successfully created a compelling financial management platform by prioritizing user experience and real-time capabilities.
 Their approach demonstrates the power of simplified data models and modern banking integrations for the freelancer/small business market.

-Kibly's current architecture provides a more robust foundation for enterprise accounting needs but lacks the modern user experience and real-time features that make Midday attractive.
+Figgy's current architecture provides a more robust foundation for enterprise accounting needs but lacks the modern user experience and real-time features that make Midday attractive.
 The strategic opportunity lies in combining both approaches:

-**Maintain Kibly's enterprise strengths** (double-entry bookkeeping, audit trails, multi-tenancy) while **adopting Midday's modern capabilities** (real-time sync, AI automation, streamlined UX).
+**Maintain Figgy's enterprise strengths** (double-entry bookkeeping, audit trails, multi-tenancy) while **adopting Midday's modern capabilities** (real-time sync, AI automation, streamlined UX).

 This hybrid approach would create a differentiated platform that serves both small businesses seeking simplicity and enterprises requiring compliance and scalability.